-Abraham Roth Professor and Chair, Department of Obstetrics, Gynecology and Reproductive Sciences
+J. Robert Willson Professor and Chair, Obstetrics, Gynecology and Reproductive Sciences

 For over a century, the Department of Obstetrics, Gynecology and Reproductive Sciences at Temple University has conducted research and provided clinical care to women of all ages and in virtually all aspects of reproductive medicine.
 As a major provider of obstetrical service, Temple University Hospital delivers 2,500 babies a year, providing routine as well as highly sophisticated obstetrical care.
 In addition to 12 labor/delivery/recovery rooms, the obstetrical floor includes three operating rooms, a 27-bed post-partum and 8-bed antepartum unit, 26-bassinet infant intensive care unit, and a 27-bassinet well-baby nursery.
 The babies can room in with their mother.
 There is easy access to sophisticated medical and surgical care for sick newborns, either at Temple University Hospital or at our affiliate site, St. Christopher Hospital for Children.

 Over 1,400 gynecologic surgical procedures are performed at Temple University Hospital every year.
 These include general gynecologic procedures, minimally invasive surgery (laparoscopic and robotic-assisted) hysteroscopy, radical abdominal/pelvic procedures for malignancy and pelvic reconstructive surgery.
 The fact that the Lewis Katz School of Medicine at Temple University and its hospitals are components of an academic research university and a large health system makes Temple University Hospital very uniquely positioned to provide intensive, complex, high technology care to complicated obstetrical and gynecological patients.
 Indeed, this is precisely the dominant patient population served by the Temple Department of Obstetrics, Gynecology and Reproductive Sciences.